What is Air HES?

 - The operational costs is close to zero.

-- today the cheapest energy is gas turbine PS with ~ $ 500-700/kW for the largest cost about 5 cents per kWh,
+- today the cheapest energy is gas turbine PP with ~ $ 500-700/kW for the largest cost about 5 cents per kWh,

 Appendix: Optimistic technical business plan